-Nothing beats the hustle and bustle of a retail environment–especially during the holidays.
+Nothing beats the hustle and bustle of a retail environment.
 With so many tasks to stay on top of (customer service, stock control, supplier management) it can sometimes be difficult to complete everything in a timely and efficient manner.

 This is why having killer time management skills is critical to retail success.
-As someone who owns, runs, or works at a retail store, you need to ensure that you spend your time (whether on the sales floor, at the stock room, or anywhere else) wisely and that you’re able to complete tasks that contribute to the bottom line.
+As someone who owns, runs, or works at a retail store, you need to ensure that you spend your time wisely and you’re able to do more of the things that contribute to the bottom line.

 Below are some handy pointers to help you do just that.